 Maimonides

 During his lifetime, most Jews greeted Maimonides' writings on Jewish law and ethics with acclaim and gratitude, even as far away as Iraq and Yemen.
 Yet, while Maimonides rose to become the revered head of the Jewish community in Egypt, his writings also had vociferous critics, particularly in Spain.
-He died in Fustat, Egypt, and, according to Jewish tradition, was buried in Tiberias.
-His tomb in Tiberias is a popular pilgrimage and tourist site.
+He died in Fustat, and, according to Jewish tradition, was buried in Tiberias.
+The Tomb of Maimonides is a popular pilgrimage and tourist site.

 He was posthumously acknowledged as one of the foremost rabbinic decisors and philosophers in Jewish history, and his copious work comprises a cornerstone of Jewish scholarship.
 His fourteen-volume still carries significant canonical authority as a codification of ''halakha''.

 Aside from being revered by Jewish historians, Maimonides also figures very prominently in the history of Islamic and Arab sciences.
-Influenced by Aristotle, Al-Farabi, Ibn Sina, and his contemporary Ibn Rushd, he became a prominent philosopher and polymath in both the Jewish and Islamic worlds.
+Influenced by Aristotle, al-Farabi, ibn Sina, and his contemporary ibn Rushd, he became a prominent philosopher and polymath in the Islamic world and for Jews in general.
 Provided by Wikipedia